-a.
-Vulnerability assessment.
-The study separately associated vulnerability characteristics against the geographic patterns of heat-related ED or hospitalizations.
-Previous studies suggest ED often reflects exertional and occupational heat exposures while hospitalizations are more likely to reflect older and/or sicker patients (Hess et al. 2014; Florida Department of Health 2015; Bernstein et al. 2022).
+The study separately associated vulnerability characteristics against the geographic patterns of heat related ED or hospitalizations.
+Previous studies suggest ED often reflect exertional and occupational heat exposures while hospitalizations are more likely to reflect older and/or sicker patients (Hess et al. 2014; Florida Department of Health 2015; Bernstein et al. 2022).
 Standard diagnostics confirm that the regression assumptions were fulfilled.
-A global Moran's I verified whether the assumption of independent and identically distributed residuals, which is commonly violated by geographic data.
+A Global Moran's I verified whether the assumption of independent and identically distributed residuals, which is commonly violated by geographic data.

 The study implemented two procedures to limit "double counting" of risk factors that contain overlapping or redundant information.
 First, the analysis sequentially removed risk factors with the largest variance inflation factor (VIF) until all candidate variables had a VIF < 5.
-Specifically, the percentage of households with the following characteristics was excluded: non-Hispanic Black, female head of household, limited language proficiency, and high school education or less.
+Specifically, the percentage of households with the following characteristics were excluded: non-Hispanic Black, female head of household, limited language proficiency, and High School education or less.
 A prescreening procedure separately associated each heat exposure metric against HRI rates.
-Daytime land surface temperature (vs nighttime) exhibited a stronger model fit and was included in subsequent analysis.
-Second, the study used a variable selection procedure (stepwise backward and forward) to select a well-fitted model.
+Daytime land surface temperature (versus night time) exhibited a stronger model fit and were included in subsequent analysis.
+Second, the study used a variable selection procedure (stepwise backwards and forwards) to select a well-fitted model.
 While the limitations of this procedure are well documented, it can be appropriate for considering a wider range of vulnerability metrics to respond to public feedback.
-As a consequence, the statistical p values should be interpreted more as guideposts than a clear threshold between significant/nonsignificant results.
+As a consequence, the statistical p-values should be interpreted more as guideposts than a clear threshold between significant/non-significant results.